borkdude/blog/posts/babashka-cli.md

   itself is blurred, validation of arguments should happen in your Clojure function, using your favorite tools (manually, spec, schema, malli...).
-As such, the library only focuses on coercion: turning argument strings into data and then passes that data to your function.
+As such, the library only focuses on coercion: turning argument strings into data which is then passed to your function.

 Given the function: